Last updated on August 21st, 2023

 If there’s nothing that catches your eye at Old Navy, you can head over to Banana Republic and save on a stylish outfit for a night out.
 Or you can pick up some fashionable workout clothes to keep up with your New Year’s resolution at Athleta or Hill City.

-The Navyist Rewards Mastercard® features a simple two-tiered points system that is super easy to remember (unlike some other complicated retail cards).
+The Navyist Card features a simple two-tiered points system that is super easy to remember (unlike some other complicated retail cards).
 Basically, you earn five points for every dollar you spend at Old Navy and the other Gap Inc. brands mentioned above.
-This card also earns you one point for every dollar you spend anywhere Mastercard is accepted.
+This Visa card also earns you one point for every dollar you spend anywhere Visa is accepted.

 What Do Your Points Get You?

-With the Old Navy Card you get a $5 merchandise credit for every 500 points that you earn.
+With the Navyist Mastercard you get a $5 merchandise credit for every 500 points that you earn.
 If you do all your spending at Gap Inc. brands with this card, you are essentially earning a $5 credit for every $100 you spend.
 Old Navy’s price point is typically much lower than many other retailers, which can make it difficult to rack up a lot of points in a single purchase.

 A strategic way to use this credit card is to rack up points at big-ticket retailers (like Banana Republic), and then redeem use your credits at more inexpensive stores, like Old Navy and Gap.
 If you buy a couple of outfits at Banana Republic, you can earn up to 2,500 points.
 Those points will earn you $25 dollars in credits.
 You can use those credits for a small discount off your purchase at a more expensive retailer if you find something you really want.
 However, if you use your rewards credits at Old Navy, you can come away with a lot of merchandise for practically nothing.